The Time, the Place and the Girl (1929 film): Plot

-Jim Crane (Grant Withers), a star football player at Stanton College, is the nation's latest sensation.
+Jim Crane, a star football player at Stanton College, is the nation's latest sensation.
 His name and photo grace the front pages of newspapers, and he is constantly pursued by enthusiastic fans.
 This fame has inflated Jim's ego far beyond reason.

-Unbeknownst to him, Mae Ellis (Gertrude Olmstead), his devoted classmate, is deeply in love with him.
+Unbeknownst to him, Mae Ellis, his devoted classmate, is deeply in love with him.
 Yet Jim barely notices her existence.
 He relies on Mae's help to maintain passing grades in his easy courses so he can remain eligible for the big game.

 On game day, Jim's team trails 3 to 0 with only three minutes remaining.
 Suddenly, Jim breaks through with an incredible 75-yard run for a touchdown just as the final whistle sounds.
 His triumph only swells his pride further.

-Riding this wave of success, Jim falls into the company of wealthy New Yorkers, including Doris Ward (Betty Compson) and her husband Peter Ward (John Davidson), a Wall Street operator rumored to bend the rules.
+Riding this wave of success, Jim falls into the company of wealthy New Yorkers, including Doris Ward and her husband Peter Ward, a Wall Street operator rumored to bend the rules.
 Peter urges Jim to join him in New York after graduation, offering a bond-selling job.
 The flirtatious glances from Doris make the offer even more tempting.

-At a hotel telegraph desk, Peter unexpectedly meets Mae (Gertrude Olmstead) and is impressed by her poise and efficiency.
+At a hotel telegraph desk, Peter unexpectedly meets Mae and is impressed by her poise and efficiency.
 He offers her a job in his office, which she initially declines but accepts upon learning Jim has taken the position.

 Reunited at Ward's office, Jim barely recognizes Mae.
 As a salesman, Jim fails miserably; his arrogance alienates colleagues and clients alike.
-At a Long Island party, women—including Mrs. Davis (Vivien Oakland), Mrs. Winters (Gretchen Hartman), and Mrs. Parks (Irene Haisman)—flock to Jim, inciting jealousy and hostility.
+At a Long Island party, women—including Mrs. Davis, Mrs. Winters, and Mrs. Parks—flock to Jim, inciting jealousy and hostility.

 Mae watches helplessly, hoping to rescue Jim from his impending downfall.

 When Jim can't sell a single bond, Ward devises a scheme.
 He and his star salesman plan to set Jim up in his own office to unload worthless stock onto eager women, leaving Jim responsible and risking jail.
 Mae overhears the plan and fears for Jim.

 Believing the bonds legitimate, Jim begins selling them.
 Mrs. Davis, Mrs. Winters, and Mrs. Parks become early victims.

 Desperate, Jim convinces Doris to buy $20,000 in stock to earn his sales bonus.

 At a Long Island party, Ward's jealousy flares seeing Doris's attraction to Jim.
 Doris forces herself on Jim, but when Ward storms into Jim's room, Mae slips in and replaces Doris.
 Doris angrily confronts Ward in front of the guests.

 Humbled, Ward offers Doris anything to make amends.
 She demands $20,000 for a necklace and hands the money to Jim, who repays the women with full interest, redeeming himself.

-Learning of the money's fate, Ward hunts for Jim, only to be told by the butler (Bert Roach) that Jim and Mae have already left, heading West together.
+Learning of the money's fate, Ward hunts for Jim, only to be told by the butler that Jim and Mae have already left, heading West together.